HosnaJabbari/Knotty/README.md

 Sparse CCJ is a "sparsified" version of CCJ that uses less memory and is recommended to be used.

 ##### Organization
+Instructions for installation and usage are in the READMEs of the respective subdirectories.

-SimFold is required to be installed as a library before using CCJ.
+SimFold is required to be installed as a library before using any version of CCJ.

 Original CCJ is contained in the Original CCJ subdirectory.
 Both Modifed CCJ and Sparse CCJ are in the Sparse CCJ subdirectory.
-Instructions for installation and usage are in the READMEs of their respective subdirectories.

 SimFold is a part of MultiRNAFold (http://www.rnasoft.ca/download.html).